MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 Asymmetric Manifest-Based Integrity (AMBI) defines a method for receivers or middle boxes to cryptographically authenticate and verify the integrity of a stream of packets by comparing the data packets to a stream of packet "manifests" (described in {{ref-manifest}}) received via an out-of-band communication channel that provides authentication and verifiable integrity.

 Each manifest contains a cryptographic hash value for each packet in a sequence of packets from the data stream, hereafter called a "packet digest".
-The packet digest is computed from a pseudo header that includes the package contents as well as a manifest stream identifier.
+The packet digest is computed from a pseudo header that includes the packet contents as well as a manifest stream identifier.
 This happens according to a defined digest profile (described in {{ref-profile}}) for the data stream .

 Upon receipt of a packet digest inside a manifest conveyed in a secure channel and verification that it matches the hash calculated from a received multicast data packet, the receiver has proof of the integrity of that data packet.